pghatani0811/Data-Science-Project-1/README.md

 ## Research Questions
 This project seeks to answer the following business questions:

-1. Which vendors and manufacturers have the highest rental cost exposure?
+1. Which vendors and manufacturers have the highest rental costs?
-2. Which asset types have the highest monthly rental amount?
+2. Which asset types generate the highest monthly rental amounts?

-3. Are there unusual rental amounts compared with asset cost?
+3. Are there any unusual rental amounts compared to asset costs?

-4. Which features are most useful for predicting asset rental amount?
+4. Which factors best predict asset rental amounts?

-5. What business recommendations can reduce cost and improve lease management?
+5. How can lease costs be reduced and lease management improved?<

 ## The primary objectives of this project are: